r3c/deval/doc/page/04-builtin.rst

 	:param mixed valueN: string or array
 	:return: concatenated values

+.. py:function:: compare(value1, value2)

+	Compare two values and return -1 if first one is lower than second one, 1 if first one is greater than second one, or 0 otherwise.
+When used on numeric values comparison uses numerical order.
+When used on strings comparison uses alphabetical order.
+Two values of different types are always different but the order between them is undefined.

+	:param mixed valueN: any value
+	:return: comparison order

 .. py:function:: default(value, fallback)

 	Shorthand function to test whether a value is defined and not null.